Business Real Estate

 2. What is Property Tax?

-The answer is in the question.
 It’s a tax on the property we rent, sell, or purchase.
-This gain tax on property in Pakistan is used to support the government financially.
-Here percentage cost is usually estimated by the state.
+This gain tax on property in Pakistan is used to support the government to launch new projects, build infrastructure and to increase Country GDP’s.

 3. What is a Tax Year?